manuelrujano/ManuelRujano_thesis/demultiplex_assignment.md

 ### 3. What was the exact bclconvert command used?

-The bclconvert command is dynamically built and executed within a Nextflow process block as follows:
+The bclconvert command is dynamically built within a Nextflow process block as follows:

 ```bash
 bcl-convert \